mattborghi/software-development-testing/README.md

 - Tried running Lighthouse.
 Output files are located in `profiling/lighthouse`.
 - Setup `@next/bundle-analyzer` (based on [this](https://nextjs.org/docs/app/building-your-application/optimizing/package-bundling) docs) and run it with `pnpm run build:analyze`.
+- Recorded a heap profile using `node --heap-prof node_modules/next/dist/bin/next build` to look for memory issues.
+This generated a `.heapprofile` and is inspected by loading the file using Chome Dev Tools on the memory tab.